bayfordbury-observatory/RTML/README.md

 # RTML

-A simple python script to create generate RTML based on a template file and a list of targets.
+A simple python script to generate RTML based on a template file and a list of targets.

 Template for a single target plan, and two target plan (e.g. for observing a standard star) are included.